 - 4 to 5 tablespoons of sugar

 Pour out 1 full glass of hot mint tea and pour it back into the teapot.
-Repeat this twice to allow for the sugar to mix without breaking any mint leaves (breaking of mint leaves while mixing with a spoon makes tea a bit bitter).
+Repeat this twice to allow for the sugar to mix without breaking any mint leaves.

 In Morocco, the key to cooking is “fresh is best”.
-Fresh herbs such as parsley, coriander and mint, are used in abundance.
+Wander through the medina and marvel at the food carts filled to overflowing with fresh vegetables.
+Fresh herbs such as parsley, coriander and mint, are also used in abundance.
 Moroccan cooking is spicy and zesty but not overpowering.
-Cumin, turmeric, chilli, saffron, ginger, paprika, star anise, nutmeg, cinnamon and black pepper are the main spices used.
+Cumin, turmeric, chilli, saffron and ginger, paprika, star anise, nutmeg, cinnamon and also black pepper are the main spices used.
+Cumin is also used in almost every Moroccan dish and is considered so important that it is served on the table along with salt and pepper.

-In our blog, we will introduce you to some Moroccan recipes to tantalise your tastebuds.
+In our blog, we plan to introduce you to some Moroccan recipes to tantalise your tastebuds.